puppetlabs/puppet-docs/source/pe/2.5/accounts_class.markdown

 ### `data_namespace`

-The Puppet namespace from which to read data.
+Specifies the Puppet namespace from which to read data.
 This must be the name of a Puppet class, and must end with `::data` (we recommend using `site::pe_accounts::data`); the class will automatically be declared by the `pe_accounts` class.
 The class cannot have any parameters, and must declare variables named:

 - `$users_hash`
 - `$groups_hash`